gitpod-io/self-hosted/README.md

 Coming soon.

-## Install on any Kubernetes cluster
+## Install on any Kubernetes system

 Please see the [installation instructions for vanilla Kubernetes](https://www.gitpod.io/docs/self-hosted/latest/install/install-on-kubernetes/).